Openings of the World Champion

 In conversations with amateur players, I occasionally encounter the theory that Carlsen – known as a predominantly positional and defensive player – is not skilled in sharp encounters.
 However, looking at a few games with White against the combative Sicilian Defense shows us that he can play sharp positions as well as anyone.

 Against the Sicilian, he often chooses the slightly offbeat Canal Attack – which often transposes into the related Rossolimo Variation (1.e4 c5 2.Nf3 Nc6 3.Bb5).
-This opening is also part of Able’s Repertoire: White with 1.e4 written by Chessable co-founder David Kramaley.
+This opening is also part of the very popular Keep it Simple: 1.e4 written by IM Christof Sielecki.
 In this next game, he plays the Canal Attack in a critical game that helped him win the 2015 London Chess Classic.
 His opponent is another world class GM, Alexander Grischuk.

 By the way, he also plays the Open Sicilian very well.
 In the following game, Carlsen plays a fine positional game, where he gains several positional advantages, then simplifies into a winning endgame.
 In this case, his opponent is another top ten player, Wesley So.